AlexandreDecan/portion/README.md

 ## Features

  - Support intervals of any (comparable) objects.
- - Closed or open, finite or infinite intervals.
+ - Closed or open, finite or (semi-) infinite intervals.
  - Atomic intervals and interval sets are supported.
  - Automatic simplification of intervals.
  - Support iteration, comparison, intersection, union, complement, difference and containment.